 Folks, there are reasons why Rod was rejected by and large by the online [hyper] preterist community before he hit to the road.
 This show reveals a lot of that.

-38 points & how much sourcing did we see on Jason’s part?
+If i was orthodox, i would be embarrassed by such a ridiculous podcast.38 points & how much sourcing did we see on Jason’s part?
 Name-calling, other abuses & appeals to his “personal” beliefs but not one source.
 However the show stated upfront that the purpose was not to exegete every little text in 1 hour & 8 minutes.
 It was an introduction & an overview.
 What Jason does here reminds me of the guy in school who would go around raising his fist & if a person flinched, claim that person is afraid — um no. The only flinching was to move my hand to the mouse to copy the source-link that refutes the things Jason wants people to just believe because he said so.

 Yes, you are right Jason, I hope the show did reveal why ** I ** rejected the hyperpreterist movement by in large even while I was in it — the strained, illogical, erroneous premises, the antinominal culture, the moral degradation, the arrogant egotism, & the private interpretation motif, & abusive personalities of it was disgusting to the core.